csetowhid/PHP-OOP/README.md

 -  An abstract class can contain abstract as well as non abstract methods.

 -  Use of abstract classes are that all base classes implementing this class should give implementation of abstract methods declared in parent class.

+## Interface

+- In OOP, an interface is a collection of public methods that must be implemented by the classes that use them.

+- An interface can define method names and arguments, but not the contents of the methods.

+- An interface can only have method signatures.
+It means that all the methods cannot have a body - only the declaration.
+And, all the methods must have public visibility.

+- After implementing an interface in a class, all the abstract methods in the interface should be declared in the class.

+- An interface consists of methods that have no implementations, which means the interface methods are abstract methods.